 Do you want to create a loyalty program in WooCommerce?

-A loyalty program can keep customers coming back to your online store, and keep them away from your competitors.
-It can also be a great way to reward your best customers and make them feel appreciated.
+A loyalty program can keep customers coming back to your online store and keep them away from your competitors.
+It can also be a great way to reward your best customers and make them feel valued.

-In this guide, we’ll show you how to create a loyalty program for your WooCommerce store.
+In this guide, we will show you how to create a loyalty program for your WooCommerce store.

 Why Create a Loyalty Program in WooCommerce?

-A loyalty program encourages customers to keep coming back to your site, which is the key to running a successful business over the long term.
-It can even boost average spend per customer by giving shoppers a reason to spend more.
+A loyalty program can encourage customers to keep coming back to your online store and get you more sales.
+It can even boost average spend per customer by giving shoppers a reason to add more items to their basket.

-You can use loyalty points to rewards customers for actions like creating an account, placing their first order, signing up to your email newsletter, or even for spending over a certain account.
+Most loyalty programs give customers points for buying products and services.
+However, you might also reward customers for taking other positive actions like creating an account, placing their first order, signing up for your email newsletter, or spending over a certain account.

-You can even give a customer extra points for returning to an abandoned shopping cart and completing their purchase.
+You might even give customers extra points for returning to an abandoned shopping cart and completing their purchases.
 In this way, a loyalty program can help you recover WooCommerce abandoned cart sales.

 With that said, let’s take a look at how to add a loyalty program in WooCommerce.